xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ## Make/Model/ Year Selection Statistics

-The addon allows a store admin to track visitors' selection statistics in a special section in the admin area (**Catalog** -> **M/M/Y/E selection statistics**):
+The visitors' selection statistics can be tracked in a special section of the store Admin area (**Catalog** -> **M/M/Y/E selection statistics**):
 ![mmye-selection-stats.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/mmye-selection-stats.png)

-A store admin can trace visitors' preferences for the last day/week/month period and maintain the store inventory accordingly.
+There the store administrator can review the visitors' preferences for a certain period (last day/week/month) and maintain the store inventory accordingly.